ottumm/tumblr-export/README.md

-tumblr-export.py will dump all of the posts from a Tumblr blog into JSON files in a directory.
+tumblr-export.py will dump all of the posts (and images) from a Tumblr blog into JSON files in a directory.

 # Installation
 ```